semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ![Semgrep Assistant Component tag list](/img/assistant-component-tags.png)

-### Suggested categories for rules

-Semgrep Assistant suggests rule categories for your rules through the Assistant recommendations in the **Dashboard** page.
-To accept the suggestion, click the **Accept** button, and Semgrep Assistant automatically updates the rule with the suggested category.

 ### Auto-triage

 Semgrep Assistant uses GPT-4's understanding of programming languages and libraries and your code and triage history to auto-triage findings and indicate if a finding can safely be ignored.
 For every recommendation to ignore a finding, Semgrep also provides guidance with an explanation on why this is the case.